Changes to council tax support - give us your views

 All, some, or none of these factors can be taken into consideration when devising a council tax support scheme.

-Each year we have to decide whether to make changes to the administration of our council tax support scheme for working age applicants in the borough.
-This year we're consulting on minor changes that could be made to the scheme from 1 April 2020 that will ensure that our most vulnerable residents continue to receive the vital support they need.
+Each year the council has to decide whether to make changes to the administration of its council tax support scheme for working age applicants in the borough.
+This year we are consulting on minor changes that could be made to the scheme from 1 April 2021 that will ensure that our most vulnerable residents continue to receive the vital support required.

 Who are we consulting?

-The consultation in respect of changes to the council tax support scheme for 2020-21 is open to everyone who lives in Cheltenham, regardless of whether they currently claim benefits and/or council tax support, work or study in the town and want to have their views heard.
-We are keen to hear the views of a cross section of Cheltenham residents.
+The consultation in respect of changes to the council tax support scheme for 2021-20 is open to everyone who lives in Cheltenham, regardless of whether they currently claim benefits and/or council tax support, work or study in the town and want to have their views heard.
+The Council is keen to hear the views of a cross section of Cheltenham residents.

 When and how are we consulting?

-The consultation will run for a period of six weeks, starting Monday 5 August and ending on Friday 13 September 2019.
+The consultation will run for a period of six weeks, commencing on Wednesday 7 October and ending on Friday 6 November 2020.

-However if you are unable to complete the online survey and would like to give your comments to us you can:
+However if you are unable to complete the online survey or would like to convey your comments to us please either:

-- Download a paper copy of the survey and then post back to us
+- Request a paper copy of the survey and then post back to us, or

 - Write to us at the address below